Community Guidelines

 We cover a lot of egregious offenses in our Rules, but there are some additional cultural activities we discourage in the Cafe:

-• Posting links to content (like videos or articles) without any explanation, context, or why you’re sharing with the community at large
+• Posting links to content (like videos or articles) without any explanation, context, or why you’re sharing with the community at large (outside of our Links Around the Web forum category)

 • Posting as a “character” (we’re authentic and earnest here, you should be too!)